patil215/tjctf-2016-writeups/misc/earphones/earphones.md

 ## Answer ##

 ### Overview ###
-Use the [Z3](https://github.com/Z3Prover/z3) to solve for each letter.
+Use [Z3](https://github.com/Z3Prover/z3) to solve for the numerical value of each letter.

 ### Details ###
 Opening the text file, we see a series of equations in which various letters have taken the place of digits.
 At the top of the file is the encrypted flag: